NixImagery/sptr.net/about.md

 Who am I?
 My name is Nick Hood, I am a physicist, educator and technologist working in Edinburgh.
 I have sustained an interest in internet and other technologies for many years and hold professional qualifications in software development.
 Some of this interest is revenue-generating, some just for the challenge.
 Get in touch if you have a question.

 The jekyll code for this site was cloned from [Ali Zaidi](https://github.com/alixedi)'s [typewriter](https://github.com/alixedi/typewriter) theme.
 Thanks, Ali.

+## What happened to the Pixies?
+They were slaughtered without mercy in 2016, every last one.